holgerbrandl/pasteimages/README.md

 * optionally adjust file name (which defaults to a random value)

-3) The plugin will depsosit the file relative to your source-directory and insert the markdown image element at the current cursor position:
+3) The plugin will deposit the file relative to your source-directory and insert the markdown image element at the current cursor position:
     ![](docs/images/paste_result.jpg)